bashirnubtk/Virtual-CPU-Emulator/week 8/week 8.md

 Week 8 significantly enhances the virtual CPU by introducing advanced features like interrupt handling, priority-based task management, and I/O simulation.
 These additions not only make the CPU more realistic but also prepare it for more complex operations in future iterations.

 ---

-## Next Steps

-- Implement multi-threading capabilities for concurrent task execution.
-- Introduce advanced debugging tools like step-by-step execution.
-- Optimize the CPU for better performance with larger programs.